SaiAshish9/IOS_-4_Swiper/README.md

 6. Choose Both ( Any Appearance + Dark ) Cards at the Color Set Panel.
 Pick 8-bit Hexadecimal at the input method and type desired hexcode.
 7. Drag and drop the color set files as well at the Assets.xcassets

+Accent Color (buttons, navigation items):
+It's a new dedicated color set created by default since xcode 12.
+It will be globally used by the OS in ios 14 app.

+AccentColor => Appearance -> Any Dark => SRGB Color System
 ```